-Fink’s: American; Dumont; 26 W Madison Av; 23/15/$30; 201-384-3210; http://finksbbqsmokehouse.com/Home.html; 201 Mag best BBQ in 2013; Has a full bar; Rave reviews for what is the best BBQ in Bergen; They have shrimp, smoked wings, bacon wrapped sausage on a stick, Beer/cheese pretzels.
+Fink’s: American; Dumont; 26 W Madison Av; 23/15/$30; 201-384-3210; 201 Mag best BBQ; Has a full bar; Actually a huge bar area with specials with dining room separate.
+Rave reviews for what is the best BBQ in Bergen; They have shrimp, smoked wings, bacon wrapped sausage on a stick, Beer/cheese pretzels.
 Also the classics: Pulled Pork, Spare Ribs, BBQ Chicken.
 Sampler plates available.
-Also a great take-out option.
+Also a great take-out option. http://finksbbqsmokehouse.com/

-*Haven Riverfront: American; Edgewater; 2 Main St @ River; 22/24/$55; 201-943-1900; www.havenedgewater.com; Known for near perfect views of Manhattan; Offer weekend brunch with 2 free Bloody’s for $24; Great bar and lounge area; Same owners as Hoboken’s 340 Grill; Large and spacious – great contemporary décor; For dinner: raw bar, Sea scallops, Yellowfin Tuna, Chilean Sea Bass, Monkfish, Short Ribs.
+Haven Riverfront: American; Edgewater; 2 Main St @ River; 22/24/$55; 201-943-1900; Known for near perfect views of Manhattan; Offer weekend brunch with 2 free drinks for $24; Great bar and lounge area; Same owners as Hoboken’s 340 Grill; Large and spacious – great contemporary décor; For dinner: raw bar, Sea scallops, Yellowfin Tuna, Chilean Sea Bass, Monkfish, Short Ribs.
 Excellent date option.
+HH is M-F from 5-8pm in lounge. https://www.havenedgewater.com/

-*Pier 115 Bar & Grill: American; Edgewater; 115 River Rd; 22/24/$42; 201-313-2155; www.pier115barandgrill.com/; New hotspot open daily for lunch or dinner; Very cool interior – brick walls, wine bottles all over; Nice oak tables; Gastro Pub with 100 beers on tap; Date friendly; Outdoor seating available; Amazing views; Wood Fired pizzas; Pretzel with Cheese sauce, Tuna Tartare, Hummus, Wings, Incredible Burgers, Chilean Sea Bass, Linguine with Clan sauce.
+Pier 115 Bar & Grill: American; Edgewater; 115 River Rd; 21/24/$42; 201-313-2155; New hotspot open daily for lunch or dinner; Very cool interior – brick walls, wine bottles all over; Nice oak tables; Gastro Pub with 100 beers on tap; Date friendly; Outdoor seating available; Amazing views; Wood Fired pizzas; Pretzel with Cheese sauce, Tuna Tartare, Hummus, Wings, Incredible Burgers, Chilean Sea Bass, Linguine with Clan sauce.
+Sushi Rolls.
+Come here to party or dine.
+Big menu.
+HH is M-F at the bar 4-7pm. https://www.pier115barandgrill.com/

 City Pearch: American; Fort Lee; 2023 Hudson St; 24/23/$53; 201-582-7101; www.cityperch.com/; American entrees, pizzas and salads; Craft cocktails and whiskeys; Gorgeous views & outdoor seating; Service outstanding and every Yelp review replied to; Brunch weekends 10:30-3pm for $19.99 prix fixe – bottomless drinks $10 more; Menu outstanding – smoked salmon popovers, Burrata Margherita Pizza, Steak Frites, Lobster Dishes, Shrimp & Grits, Sea Bass, Happy Hour daily 3-6pm; Great for dinner or Brunch.
 Lots of seats at bar.